About International House Bangkok

-- That we are centrally located in downtown Bangkok and close to the BTS Skytrain and MRT, making getting to us quick and easy?
+- We are centrally located in downtown Bangkok and close to the BTS Skytrain and MRT, making getting to us quick and easy

-- That we are externally assessed every two years to ensure that International House’s reputation for quality is always guaranteed?
+- We are externally assessed every two years to ensure that International House’s reputation for quality is always guaranteed

-- That we are truly international, with students from many nationalities and backgrounds benefitting from our expertise?
+- We are truly international, with students from many nationalities and backgrounds benefitting from our expertise

 - The quality of our teacher training, with the International House Worldwide Organisation training 3,000 of the 10,000 CELTA trainees every year.

 - The quality of our teachers.
-After all, we train the best and so, employ the best of them.
+After all, we train 500 a year and employ the best of them.

 - That with teacher trainers always available, our teachers never stop learning, meaning that neither do you.

-To find out more, come and see us or contact us at firstname.lastname@example.org.
+To find out more, come and see us or contact us today.